 Pressure washers start around $100, but they can easily cost thousands depending on what features you’re looking for.
 If you’re looking for one for home use, expect to pay $100-500.
 If you’re looking for commercial use, expect to pay $500 and above.

 What is a good PSI for a pressure washer?

 In our opinion, the best PSI for a pressure washer is around 3,000 PSI.
 Referring back to the PSI and GPM table we shared earlier, it’s the perfect amount of power to handle the widest variety of jobs.
 It’s strong enough for cleaning harder surfaces, but not so strong that it would damage softer surfaces.

 Pressure washers are made by dozens of companies.
 If you’re new to the industry, read about them in our guide to pressure washer brands.
 Otherwise, here are the brands we recommend based on things like product quality, customer service and more.

 - Briggs & Stratton.

 Is it better to buy or rent a pressure washer?

-Buying is usually smarter than renting, unless you only need to use a pressure washer once.
-Average retail prices are between $300-400 and average rental prices are between $75-150 per day.
-Buying costs more initially, but the investment pays itself off after just a few uses.
+Buying a pressure washer is usually smarter than renting one, unless you only need to use it once.
+The average cost to buy is between $200-400, while the average cost to rent is between $75-150 (per day), so buying costs more upfront, but the investment pays itself off after just a few uses.